barryclark/jekyll-now/_posts/2015-11-02-ohio_election_november_2015_claims.md

 18. Sinclair Trustees, Faculty and Staff Leaders
 19. United Way of Greater Dayton
 20. University of Dayton

+#### Dayton Municipal Court Judge

+##### Colette Moorman

+I received two (2) postcards for this candidate.
+One of the postcards has (what I assume to be) negative information about her opponent, **Mia Wortham Spells**.
+This "negative information" is that Mia Wortham Spells is endorsed by the Miami Valley Trial Lawyers Association ("Trial Lawyers" is highlighted in yellow) and she is / was Assistant Dayton City Prosecuter for 5 years (I'm assuming this is "negative" because it's less than Colette Moorman's 12 years).

+###### Claims

+1. Assistant Dayton City Prosecuter for 12 years
+2. Assistant Kettering City Prosecuter for 2 years
+3. Full-time Dayton Municipal Court Magistrate for 10 years

+###### Endorsed by

+1. Dayton Fraternal Order of Police Lodge 44
+2. Mat H Heck, Jr

 #### Dayton Commission (vote for 2)